schlenger/code-frames/README.md

 - A HTML5 frame with all important basic file links like CSS and JS files and a basic responsive functionality.
 - Some useful CSS code snippets are collected in the file `css-snippets.css`.

+### JS
+All files can be found in the subfolder `js/`:

+- A bower and angularjs (v1) demo could be found in `bower-angular-frame`.
+The Readme file provides a short guide.
+- `snippets.js` contains maybe useful small snippets

 ### LaTeX
 All files can be found in the subfolder `latex/`: